 The U.S.-Japan Council develops and connects global leaders to create a stronger U.S.-Japan relationship.
 It is an organization whose members believe people-to-people relationships are a powerful way to bring together leaders in the U.S. and Japan to address and create solutions to mutual concerns.

-The Council was founded in 2008 and is headquartered in Washington, DC with staff in California, Hawaii and Tokyo.
-In 2012, the U.S.-Japan Council (Japan) was created to support the administration of the TOMODACHI Initiative, and in 2013, it became a Public Interest Corporation (Koeki Zaidan Hojin).
+The Council is a 501(c)3 nonprofit educational organization that was founded in 2008 and is headquartered in Washington, DC with staff in California, Hawaii and Tokyo.
+In 2012, the U.S.-Japan Council (Japan) was created and in 2013, it became a Public Interest Corporation (koeki zaidan hojin).
 The U.S.-Japan Council (Japan) maintains an office in Tokyo, Japan.